PranitPatil03/video-flip-editor/README.md

    ```
    The frontend will be available at `http://localhost:5173`.

-## Detailed Implementation
+## Detailed Implementation Demo Video

-For a detailed explanation of the implementation, please refer to the [implementation details](https://puzzled-cornucopia-fd6.notion.site/VideoVerse-902f7f55fc3d4d509b42562683ebcfa7).
+For a detailed demo of the implementation, please refer to the [Demo Video](https://www.youtube.com/watch?v=UUyQ9mqTEuc).

 ## Contact